Understand the goal rating process

 In order to keep the rating process unbiased, both managers and employees must submit their own ratings before the other's are revealed.
 Goal ratings themselves are not available to the other person until both have submitted their feedback.

 The reason why comments are immediately visible and ratings are not is because the goal rating process should be unbiased, yet informed.
 Managers are busy, so with multiple direct reports and an infinite amount of tasks to attend to every day, Coach helps managers make an informed rating and give well-informed coaching feedback before 1:1 conversations take place.
 Any comments provided by the manager or the employee are immediately visible to the other to give the information needed to make an accurate rating.

 Note that once the rating period closes, ratings are revealed if both have not been submitted.
 So there may be times where one person rates and the other does not, but the evaluation can still be viewed for historical reference.

 Know that you are always rating your past performance.
 For example, if your company rates goals weekly, you will get the "Time to Rate" email on Mondays and you will rate performance for the week before.
 The same with bi-weekly and monthly cadences.
 Always be reflecting back on the past time period when evaluating performance.

 - My "Time to Rate" notification email is delivered on Monday, August 8th, 2016.

-- In the rating process, I'll evaluate my performance for the week of Monday, August 1st - Friday, August 5th.
+- In the rating process, I will evaluate my performance for the week of Monday, August 1st - Friday, August 5th.

 - The next rating cycle begins and I get my "Time to Rate" email on Monday, August 15th, 2016.

-- I'll rate my goals based on my performance from Monday, August 8th - Friday, August 12th.
+- I will rate my goals based on my performance from Monday, August 8th - Friday, August 12th.

 Employees should rate first